graphprotocol/rfcs/rfcs/0003-mutations.md

 ## Summary

-GraphQL Mutations allow you to add executable functions to your schema.
+GraphQL mutations allow developers to add executable functions to their schema.
 Callers can invoke these functions using GraphQL queries.
-An introduction to how Mutations are defined and work can be found [here](https://graphql.org/learn/queries/#mutations).
-This RFC will assume the reader understands how to use GraphQL Mutations in a traditional Web2 application.
-Going forward we'll describe how Mutations can be added to The Graph's toolchain, and used to replace web3 write operations the same way The Graph has replaced Web3 read operations.
+An introduction to how mutations are defined and work can be found [here](https://graphql.org/learn/queries/#mutations).
+This RFC will assume the reader understands how to use GraphQL mutations in a traditional Web2 application.
+This proposal describes how mutations are added to The Graph's toolchain, and used to replace web3 write operations the same way The Graph has replaced Web3 read operations.

 ## Goals & Motivation

-Currently, The Graph has created a read semantic layer that describes smart contract protocols, which has made it easier to build applications ontop of complex protocols.
+The Graph has created a read semantic layer that describes smart contract protocols, which has made it easier to build applications ontop of complex protocols.
 Since dApps have two primary interactions with web3 protocols (reading & writing), the next logical addition is write support.

-Protocol developers that currently use a subgraph still often publish a Javascript wrapper library for their dApp developers.
+Protocol developers that use a subgraph still often publish a Javascript wrapper library for their dApp developers (examples: [DAOstack](https://github.com/daostack/client), [ENS](https://github.com/ensdomains/ensjs), [LivePeer](https://github.com/livepeer/livepeerjs/tree/master/packages/sdk), [DAI](https://github.com/makerdao/dai.js/tree/dev/packages/dai), [Uniswap](https://github.com/Uniswap/uniswap-sdk)).
 This is done to help speed up dApp development and promote consistency with protocol usage patterns.
-With the addition of Mutations to the Graph Protocol's GraphQL tooling, Web3 reading & writing can now both be invoked through GraphQL queries. dApp developers can now simply refer to a single GraphQL schema that defines the entire protocol.
+With the addition of mutations to the Graph Protocol's GraphQL tooling, Web3 reading & writing can now both be invoked through GraphQL queries. dApp developers can now simply refer to a single GraphQL schema that defines the entire protocol.

 ## Urgency

-From a developer experience point of view I see this as urgent because it eliminates the need for protocol developers to manaually wrap their graphql query interfaces alongside user-friendly write functions.
-Additionally from a user experience point of view, mutations provide a solution for optimistic UI updates, which is something dApp developers have been wanting for a long time.
-Lastly with the whole protocol now defined in GraphQL, existing application layer code generators can now be used to hasten dApp development.
+This is urgent from a developer experience point of view.
+With this addition, it eliminates the need for protocol developers to manually wrap GraphQL query interfaces alongside developer-friendly write functions.
+Additionally, mutations provide a solution for optimistic UI updates, which is something dApp developers have been seeking for a long time (see [here](https://github.com/aragon/nest/issues/21)).
+Lastly with the whole protocol now defined in GraphQL, existing application layer code generators can now be used to hasten dApp development ([some examples](https://dev.to/graphqleditor/top-3-graphql-code-generators-1gnj)).

 ## Terminology

-* _Mutation_: GraphQL Mutation.
+* _Mutation_: A GraphQL mutation.
-* _Resolver_: Resolver function that's mapped to a mutation.
+* _Resolver_: Function that is used to execute a mutation.
-* _Resolver State_: The resolver function's state (transactions sent, data logged, etc).
+* _Mutation State_: The state of a mutation being executed.
 * _Optimistic Response_: A response given to the dApp that predicts what the outcome of the mutation's execution will be.
 If it is incorrect, it will be overwritten with the actual result.

 ## Detailed Design